 Although playing with these guys was an amazing experience, listening to their stories was by far the most enjoyable part of the week.
 I was lucky enough to spend some time one-on-one with Luis Tiant over a few drinks and a cigar.

-During this time we talked baseball, family, cigars, and email marketing.
-Email marketing might seem like a odd subject to discuss, but Luis ask what I did for a living.
+During this time we talked about baseball, family, cigars, and email marketing.
+Email marketing might seem like an odd subject to discuss, but Luis asks what I did for a living.
 The conversation turned to the topic of communications.
 He told me a story about when he first came to the big leagues after leaving his homeland of Cuba for a new life in America.

 They would return to the dugout or get back behind the plate and he would continue to pitch as usual.
 Sometimes, with disastrous results.
 He finally made it clear to his catcher that he did not understand what he was saying and that they always talked too fast for him to make any sense of the instructions.

 So while Luis worked on his English, they worked on hand gestures, so when the catcher came to the mound he would tell him which pitch he wanted, the location of the pitch and whether or not he had to worry about someone stealing a base.

 So one time the catcher came out and gave him a sign for a fastball in, then the catcher scratched his head and went back behind the plate.
 The next pitch hit the batter in the head.
 When the catcher came back out to the mound he asked him what happened.
 Luis said you told me Fastball, inside, hit him in the head.
 The catcher was confused.
 I didn’t say that, he said.
 I showed you one finger for a fastball and pointed inside.
 Luis says, yes but then you scratched your head.
 The catcher is disbelief said, My head itched, that wasn’t a sign.